- Online Training

 Whether it be youth athletics or professionals, Coach Blyn has successfully coached them all.
 While collegiate strength and conditioning continues to be a male-dominated field, Coaches like Liane Blyn are showing everyone that she’s anything but talk and if you doubt her, just spend a few minutes watching her warm up with your one-rep max.

-She didn’t come to win NSCA’s award easily.
-During her career, Jackson has coached and the University of Michigan, Nova Southeastern University, University of Houston, and Xcel Sports Performance in Texas.
-Jackson has also racked up a long list of certifications including the National Strength and Conditioning Association, Certified Strength and Conditioning Specialist, Collegiate Strength and Conditioning Coaches Association, Strength and Conditioning Coach Certified, and USA Weightlifting Level 2 Advanced Sports Performance Coach.
+During her career, Jackson has coached at the University of Michigan, Nova Southeastern University, University of Houston, and Xcel Sports Performance in Texas.
+Jackson has also racked up a long list of certifications including the NSCA, Certified Strength and Conditioning Specialist, CSCCa, Strength and Conditioning Coach Certified, and USA Weightlifting Level 2 Advanced Sports Performance Coach.

 Ashley is known as a vital part of the Michigan strength and conditioning program serves not only as an excellent strength coach but also an “exceptional role model to young female athletes” said Michigan Lacrosse Head Coach, Hannah Nielsen.
 As part of the NSCA Women’s Committee, Coach Jackson takes her role in supporting strength coaches very seriously.

-To hear more from Coach Jackson, listen to her NSCA episode here: https://www.listennotes.com/podcasts/nscas-coaching/nscas-coaching-podcast-wYNf5GPhM-p/amp/
+To hear more from Coach Jackson, listen to her NSCA podcast episode here.

 Haycock acknowledges that it can be difficult to get into such a male-dominated field, but says she was very fortunate in her career path.
 She credits a few internships during her undergraduate, specifically Exos now in L.A. where she worked with an NHL group, golfers, and boxers.
 Here she became extremely comfortable with coaching male athletes.